tmtsoftware/esw-ts/docs/src/main/services/command-service.md

 ## Oneway

 Oneway is useful when Command Service needs to send commands to an HCD as quickly as possible.
-The command is validated on the destination and the validation response is returned, but no other responses are provided.
+The command gets validated on the destination and the validation response is returned, but no other responses are provided.

 Type definitions of `oneway` method can be found @extref:[here](ts-docs:interfaces/clients.commandservice.html#oneway)